magento/devdocs/src/cloud/docker/docker-development.md

 -  **(Optional) Magento Encryption Key**

-   When importing an existing Magento system only, capture the Magento encryption key used to protect your access and data for the Magento database.
+   When importing an existing Magento instance, capture the Magento encryption key used to protect your access and data for the Magento database.
 For details on this key, see [Resolve issues with encryption key]

 <!--Link definitions-->